 The Internet of Things will become part of our lives as the technology becomes more practical.
 Hartwell notes that “if you’re wondering who would want to buy an Internet-enabled washing machine, you’re not alone.
 Even Whirlpool’s not so sure.”

 Berg’s Cloudwash machine, however, earns accolades from Wired’s Vanhemert because it “shows how technology can be harnessed to make simple, sensible improvements to unglamorous appliances…(and) at no point in the wash cycle does it urge you to post your activity to social media.”

 The Internet of Things isn’t coming — it’s here.
 As it becomes more refined, we will adapt.
 In a decade, we’ll probably wonder how we ever left home without shutting off our utilities from our phone.

 Need self storage while you wait for the Internet of Things to tell you when your attic’s overloaded?
-Uncle Bob’s Self Storage is one of America’s biggest — and highest-rated — self storage companies.
-Find an Uncle Bob’s location near you on our interactive storage finder map.
+Life Storage is one of America’s biggest — and highest-rated — self storage companies.
+Find a storage unit near you.

 Subscribe for Free Printables

 Join our mailing list to receive exclusive access to free giveaways once a month.